 Burials and Funerals

 St Peter’s Church is your Parish Church.
-If you have any questions about burials or funerals, please check our Burial and Funeral Policy.
-If this doesn’t answer your questions, then please speak to one of our church wardens, John or Carrie.
+If you have any questions about burials or funerals, please check our Burial and Funeral Policy, and / or contact the Vicar or Church Warden.

 Other Groups within St Peter’s